noam87/noamswebsite/content/r/problem.md

 You can simply pick words without it.
 ```

-Here's an nteresting puzzle:
+Here's an interesting pproblem:

 One can leave out one letter, "e", then another, then another... and measure at what rate does
 understandability decrease for people (until eventually it's complete
-gibberish).
+gibberish (The threshold might be higher than you think: in written Hebrew,
+for example, vowels are almost never used; and even in completely ambiguous
+cases the correct word is deduced from its context by the reader)).
 Also, given a large enough audience, one could try different
 combinations of letter-removal order and distribute those randomly, and measure the
 same... the question being: